 The Transportation Master Plan (TMP) process, which began in 2019, had an extensive outreach program.
 Through a combination of public workshops, stakeholder meetings, Meetings in a Box, and tabling events at Sammamish's Farmers Markets, National Night Out, and Party on the Plateau, first-hand information was collected from the public on the TMP and proposed future transportation projects.
 The TMP project team engaged with approximately 400 people over the outreach period.
 In addition, a statistically valid survey was sent by either mail or online.
-The outreach for the TMP occurred entirely in 2019.
 The COVID-19 pandemic affected travel patterns in the City and was not reflected in the survey response or other outreach conducted in 2019.